mevasaroj/AWS/IAM_Roles/04_terraform_role.md

-# Update the  KMS Key Policy to Above eks-cluster-role
+# Update the Trust relationship to terafform-role
 - Sign in to the AWS Management Console and open the IAM console at https://console.aws.amazon.com/iam/
 - Below __Access management__ (Left Pane) --> Click **Roles**
-- Select **eks-workernode-role** from list
+- Select **terafform-role** from list
 - Click **Trust relationships**
 - Copy and paste the content from https://github.com/mevasaroj/AWS/blob/main/IAM_Roles/eks-cluster-role_trust_relationship.tf